About This Guide

 The Great Misunderstanding

-Let us clear up a dangerous misconception: Honesty is not the same as brutal honesty.
+Let's clear up a dangerous misconception: Honesty isn't the same as brutal honesty.

 The world often presents a false choice: Either you shade the truth to protect relationships, or you speak your mind without filter and damage everyone in your path.
 Neither reflects the biblical vision of honest leadership.

 Paul gives us the standard in Ephesians 4:15: “Speaking the truth in love.”
-This is not a compromise between truth and love.
-It is the integration of both.
+This isn't a compromise between truth and love.
+It's the integration of both.
 Truth without love becomes a weapon.
 Love without truth becomes enablement.
 The faith-driven leader holds both together.

 “Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.”Ephesians 4:15 (NIV)